 There are several different termination networks, each of which is suitable for different applications.
-In high speed signalling standards like LVDS, the impedance at the load is normally high-Z with the single-ended impedance of the transmission line set to a specific value (normally 50 Ohms).
+In high speed signaling standards like LVDS, the impedance at the load is normally high-Z with the single-ended impedance of the transmission line set to a specific value (normally 50 Ohms).
 Series termination is then used at the source as the output impedance of the driver is normally less than the single-ended impedance of the transmission line.
 The simplest way to size the value of the termination resistor is to subtract the output impedance from the transmission line impedance:

 Formula for the series termination impedance value

 There are two issues to consider when sizing a series termination resistor for use with a particular driver in your PCB: